Our GP surgery is located in the Castle Maltings building in Lower Street.

 If you are interested in being involved in Neighboorhood Watch in any way please contact either one of the following: Valerie Trundle on, 01279 813 433 or Mrs Diane on, 01279 813 089.

 The Stansted Helpline was launched by the then Stansted Association of Christian Churches in order to offer practical assistance to those Stansted residents who may have no friends or relatives nearby who are able to help.

 Helpline is able to offer, for example; transport, companionship, shopping, collecting prescriptions etc. and are able to provide information, advice and contact numbers for other organisations.

 The service can be contacted 9am – 4pm, Monday to Friday by telephoning: 0770 4553 727.
 This is a mobile telephone held by one of ten volunteers, on a rota basis, who log the requests.
 A comprehensive list of approximately 45 volunteers, is then consulted to select a suitable volunteer to whom the ‘client’ is put in touch.

 Stansted Lunch Club was founded in 1997 by Alastair Richardson to provide a forum for business in and around Stansted to meet and network.
 Meetings are very popular, attracting 60 – 80 attendees on most occasions.
 There is no membership fee or attendance criteria, simply book in and pay for the meals you wish to attend.
 The Group is open to all local business people, both active and retired, with a current membership of around 350.

-A full list of local clubs and organisations can be obtained by clicking on this link CLUBS-AND-ORGANISATIONS (4)
+A full list of local clubs and organisations can be obtained by clicking here.